 GMAT Study Guide: How To Study and Prepare for the GMAT or GRE

-Wharton requires a very high academic caliber of students in the MBA Program for Executives to ensure parity between the full-time MBA and executive MBA programs.
+Wharton requires a very high academic caliber of students in the MBA Program for Executives to ensure parity between the full-time MBA and executive MBA program.
 Having the same of performance for both programs has been a bedrock principle since the EMBA program’s inception more than 45 years ago.

-If you are uncertain or indifferent about which test to take, schedule a chat with a member of the Admissions Committee.
-Check out the study guide below for study tips from Admissions staff and alumni.
+If you are uncertain about which test to take, schedule a chat with a member of the Admissions Committee.
+Check out the study guide below for study tips from admissions staff and alumni.

 How to Study for the GMAT & GRE

 Step 1: Understand your capabilities

 The first step is to consider how you learn.
 How much structure do you need?
 Will taking practice tests be sufficient?
 Do you need an online course, or will an in-person instructor or private tutor keep you more focused?

 Kristina: At first, I wasn’t too worried about the GMAT because I usually test well.
 However, after attending a GMAT review session at Wharton San Francisco, I realized that a review course would be very helpful.
 I was traveling a lot for my job and have a young family, so I decided a course would help structure my study time.
 I signed up for an online course that ran on Saturday and Sunday mornings from 7-10 am to keep me focused and hold me accountable.
 Leading up to the test, I took official GMAT practice exams.

 Lizzie: I started working with a tutor.
 It was like having a personal trainer … My tutor taught me timing strategies.
 I learned when to abandon a problem and to pay attention to the clock.

 Step 2: Choose a test: GMAT, GRE or Executive Assessment